-Confirm that the motorized valve is plugged into the receptacle. !CAUTION!
-CONFIRM THAT THE VALVE VOLTAGE AND THE UNIT VOLTAGE SULLIED AT THE VALVE CONNECTOR ARE COMPATIBLE.
-DO NOT PLUG THE VALVE INTO THE RECEPTACLE WITHOUT CHECKING FIRST!

-- •Turn the Thermostat knob all the way clockwise (towards blue).
-Push the system switch to the indicated 'HEAT' position.
-The room side fan will turn on.
-Rotate the thermostat knob counter-clockwise (towards red) until an audible 'click' is heard.
-The compressor and condenser fans do not run during the heating cycle.
+- Confirm that the motorized valve, (if used), is plugged into the chassis connector. !CAUTION!
+CONFIRM THAT THE VALVE VOLTAGE AND THE UNIT VOLTAGE SUPLLIED AT THE VALVE CONNECTOR ARE COMPATIBLE.
+DO NOT PLUG THE VALVE INTO THE CONNECTOR WITHOUT CHECKING FIRST! - •Confirm that the optional 'aquastat', (if used), is plugged into the chassis connector. - •Push the control switch to the indicated 'HEAT' position.
+For most models the room side fan will turn on.
+For units with factory 'cycling fan' option the room side fan will not turn on until the thermostat calls for heating.
+If an optional 'aquastat' is used the fan will not turn on unless hot water or steam is available at the heat coil. - •Rotate the thermostat knob counter-clockwise (towards red) until an audible 'click' is heard.
+The compressor and condenser fan do not run during the heating cycle.
 After an initial warm-up period of a minute or so the unit will produce warm air.
-NOTE: Room temperature must be below 87° F to energize the heat. - •After proper heating and fan operation is confirmed slowly turn the thermostat knob clockwise (towards blue) until a click is heard.
+NOTE: Room temperature must be below 87° F to energize the heat. - •Push the fan speed switch to the indicated 'HI' and 'LOW' positions.
+Confirm both fan speeds operate properly. - •After proper heating and fan speed operation is confirmed slowly turn the thermostat knob clockwise (towards blue) until a click is heard.
 The heat will shut off.
-Room side fan will continue to run. - •Push the system switch to the indicated 'OFF' position.
-All systems should shut down.
+Room side fan will continue to run or will also cycle off. - •Push the control switch to the indicated 'OFF' position.
+All systems should shut down. - An optional remote thermostat control option is available.
+Typical 24 volt thermostat connections consist of 'R' 'Y' 'G' 'W' 'C'.
+Consult room thermostat instructions for specific thermostat set-up.